Why Get An RV Inspection?

 I will locate and inspect the LP tank(s).
 I will verify the manufacture date and inspect the hoses and regulator.
 If fitted, I will inspect the condition of the ASME or DOT tank and document the manufacture date and capacity.

 I will identify the refrigerator brand and model, and operate on all heat sources.
 I will measure and record the inside temperature of the refrigerator and freezer areas, and confirm the correct ventilation.
-I will also check and confirm that a recall has been completed if applicable.

 I will locate and identify the water heater, its brand model and capacity, verify its operation on gas and 120 Volt AC, visually inspect the burner assembly, and note the safe presence of a proper seal around the gas line.